martin-merener/Machine-Learning/Genetic Algorithm/README.md

 Genetic Algorithms.
-To use this code start at GAscript.m
+To use this code start with GAscript.m

 Contact me: martin.merener@gmail.com